julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_connection.md

 ---
 title: anyquery connection
-description: Learn how to use the anyquery connection command in AnyQuery.
+description: Learn how to use the anyquery connection command in Anyquery.
 ---

 Manage connections to other databases